In our diverse and interreligious culture, how do we have an impact on our communities, our families, and our work places?

 Leaders need skills in order to create change and organize their communities.
 The Middle Project Leadership Lab provides experiential education on strategic ways to create a more just society.
 It grounds young leaders in spiritual practices that sustain the work of social justice and community building.

 Young adults dream out loud of a better world, and the resources to make it happen.
-There is a deep yearning for connection, for a spiritual energy, and for mentoring on the way to a healed world.
-This is a space for progressives who may be Muslim, Jewish, Christian, or interreligious to claim the ethics of their belief system as a resource for the work of making change.
+There is a deep yearning for connection, for spiritual practices, and for mentoring.
+This is a space for progressive people of faith to learn practical tools for the transformation they seek in communities and in their work places.